FINDING A THERAPIST

 School of Life

 Though not part of my formal academic training, I do consider my year backpacking solo around the world to the Netherlands, Kenya, Rwanda, Thailand, Laos, Cambodia, Singapore, Indonesia, and New Zealand as one of my most valuable learning experiences.
 I have also traveled throughout the years to Japan, the islands of Hawaii, Hong Kong, the Philippines, Mexico, South Korea, Italy, Costa Rica, and Peru.
 These experiences have introduced me to new lands and new cultures which have broadened my understanding of the human experience.
 During my travels, I not only try to appreciate the sights but also try to learn about the people, the history, and the culture of the places I visit.
-I plan to continue to use travel as a way to expand my understanding of different cultural viewpoints and lifestyles.

 My clinical experiences included training and working in:

 I developed a specific interest in the cognitive-behavioral treatment of anxiety disorders while at an Anxiety Disorders Clinic with Dr.s Randy Frost and Patricia Di Bartolo who are both clinical experts and published researchers in the treatment of anxiety disorders.
 Dr. Randy Frost is a nationally recognized expert in the areas of perfectionism, obsessive-compulsive disorder, and hoarding, and Dr. Patricia DiBartolo is an expert in treating anxiety disorders in children and adolescents and trained under Dr. David Barlow, one of the pioneers and leading experts in the cognitive-behavioral treatment of anxiety disorders.
-At the clinic, I received training for two years in the use of empirically-validated treatment protocols for Panic Disorder, Social Anxiety, Generalized Anxiety Disorder, and Obsessive Compulsive Disorder.
+At the clinic, I received education and clinical training for two years in the use of empirically-validated treatment protocols for Panic Disorder, Social Anxiety, Generalized Anxiety Disorder, and Obsessive Compulsive Disorder.
 I found it invaluable to learn from experts in the field who have been practicing, learning, teaching, and developing for many years.

 Predoctoral Internship, VA Long Beach Health Care System